awsteiner/bamr/sphinx/guide.rst

 - The fifth, optional, argument is the name of the \ref ``o2scl::table3d`` object in the data file

 It is assumed that the "x" grid in the data file refers to the radius and the "y" grid refers to the mass.
 The data need not be normalized.
-By default \c bm renormalizes the data so that the maximum probability is 1.
+By default ``bamr`` renormalizes the data so that the maximum probability is 1.
 If the parameter ``norm_max`` is set to false, then the data is renormalized to have a total integral of 1.

 Output Files
 ------------

-Output is stored in HDF files with a prefix given by the argument to the \c mcmc command, one set of files for each processor.
+Output is stored in HDF files with a prefix given by the argument to the ``mcmc`` command, one set of files for each processor.
 Output includes files with the following suffixes (where X is the processor index):